 DC Motor Driver

-A motor driver is basically a current amplifier which takes a low-current signal from the microcontroller and then turn it into a proportionally higher current signal which can control and drive a motor.
+A motor driver is basically a current amplifier that takes a low-current signal from the microcontroller and then turns it into a proportionally higher current signal which can control and drive a motor.

 Motor Driver for Single Direction

 Turning a motor ON and OFF requires only one switch to control a signal motor in a single direction.
 In most cases, a transistor can act as a switch and perform this task to drive the motor in a single direction.

 If the motor needs to reverse its direction, the simple way is to reverse its polarity.
 This can be implemented by using four switches that are arranged to alter polarity on a motor thus changing the direction of rotation.
 The most common and clever design is an H-bridge circuit where switches are arranged in a shape that resembles the English alphabet "H".
 A typical H-bridge is shown below: